aws/aws-fpga/hdk/docs/IPI_GUI_Examples.md

 [cl_hello_world_ref](../cl/examples/cl\_hello\_world\_ref\_hlx/README.md)

+Select the above link for detailed information on the design and how to get started with using that design.

 <a name="rtlex"></a>
-# Automated RTL Examples
+# CL Examples using IP Integrator

-## Overview

-This section covers using a automated RTL example design with Vivado.
-The examples are from the cl/examples directory for cl\_hello\_world and cl\_dram\_dma.
+This section covers using an automated RTL example design with Vivado.
+The examples are based on the HDK cl/examples directory (ex: cl\_hello\_world and cl\_dram\_dma).

-Current examples include the following.
-Select the link below for information on the design and how to create the particular example design.
+Current examples include the following:

 [cl_hello_world](../cl/examples/cl\_hello\_world\_hlx/README.md)

 [cl_dram_dma](../cl/examples/cl\_dram\_dma\_hlx/README.md)

+Select the above link for detailed information on the design and how to get started with using that design.

 <a name="ipitut"></a>
 # IP Integrator Example Tutorial with AXI GPIO and AXI BRAM (hello\_world)

-## Overview

 This tutorial will configure the AWS IP with the BAR1 Interface (AXI4-Lite Master Interface) and the PCIS Interface (AXI4 Master).